-Use of Assessment Results: Established procedures will be monitored for effectiveness.
+Use of Assessment Results: Additional personnel will be added to assist with American Disabilities Act compliance.

-Assessment Results 2019-2020: The Fine Arts and Communications Department; The Humanities and Social Sciences Department; the Science, Mathematics, and Business Department; the Health, Physical Education and Recreation Department; the Nursing Departments; and the Department of Career and Technical Education verify that the disabilities statement is included on each syllabus.
+• Assessment Results 2019-2020: The Fine Arts and Communications Department; The Humanities and Social Sciences Department; the Science, Mathematics, and Business Department; the Health, Physical Education and Recreation Department; the Nursing Departments; and the Department of Career and Technical Education verify that the disabilities statement is included on each syllabus.
 The Disability Services Guidebook, which gives the procedures to follow to receive accommodations, is on PRCC's website.
 There are also copies of the Disability Services Guidebook in the offices of the President, Vice President for Poplarville Campus & Hancock Center, Vice President for General Education & Technology Services, Assistant Vice President of Hancock Center, Director of Admissions and Records and ADA/Civil Rights Coordinator, Special Populations Coordinator, and the Library.
 All mailings and publications have the Non-Discrimination Statement listed with a contact name and number.